-Tuggeranong Uniting Church, The National Council of Women ACT and Sleepbus Australia are partnering to provide a safe place for homeless women and children in our community to sleep and receive a meal and support.
+Tuggeranong Uniting Church, The National Council of Women ACT and Sleepbus Australia partnered to provide a safe place for homeless women and children to sleep and receive a meal and support.

-There has been a dramatic increase in women (and their children) sleeping rough in our community due to financial strife, family breakdowns, domestice violence and other factors.
-In response to this our church is providing a secure accomodation option just for women and children (and their pets), where women can rest while they figure out their next steps.
+With a dramatic increase in women (and their children) sleeping rough in our community due to financial strife, family breakdowns, domestice violence and other factors.
+In response to this our church provided a secure accomodation option just for women and children (and their pets), where women can rest while they figure out their next steps.
 The sleepbus service assists women to trasition into long term accommodation, as well as providing links to local support services, financial assistance, employment, education, health care and legal advice.

 More than half the homeless in Canberra are currently women, with older single women the largest growing cohort.
 In the southside of Canberra about 40 people are sleeping rough every night.

 The Sleepbus can sleep up to 22 women each night—each in their own separate pod.
 Each pod is air-conditioned and comes with a mattress, pillows, sheets, blankets (washed daily), USB charging, lockable door and a television with a special channel showing services in the area for pathways out of homelessness.

 The bus also has a special purpose-built larger pod that can cater for women with children, with two double bunks in its own area.

 The women are met each night by volunteers from local service groups and workers from employers who have a community service scheme.
 The pods are cleaned thoroughly each morning by a new set of volunteers, and fresh linen is provided for each night’s stay.